 For more information on the Academic Consideration process, what is and is not an extenuating circumstance, and to submit an Academic Consideration request, please see the Faculty of Arts and Science's Academic Consideration website.
-Please refer to onQ for contact information for your instructors, where relevant.
+ASO courses include links to information on Academic Consideration on your Course Homepage in onQ.